2021 Patient Outcomes

 Outcomes

-Individual outcomes are influenced by many factors including severity of injury, previous health status, medical complications and support systems.
+Patient outcomes are affected by many factors, including severity of injury, previous health status, medical problems, and support systems.

-- 73% of persons served, returned home or to the community after discharge from RIM’s rehabilitation program
+2022 Patient Outcome Averages:71% returned home or to the community after discharge from the rehab program

 - Patients received three hours of therapy per day